bitprj/curriculum/Module4_Concepts/Depth-FirstSearch(DFS).md

 To explain it in terms of python, we follow these rules.

 - **Rule 1** − Visit the adjacent unvisited vertex.
 Mark it as visited.
 Display it.
 Push it in a stack.
+(DFS explores as far it can before backtracking, and a stack works best for DFS because it is a LIFO, or last-in-first-out, data structure.)
 - **Rule 2** − If no adjacent vertex is found, pop up a vertex from the stack.
 (It will pop up all the vertices from the stack, which do not have adjacent vertices.)
 - **Rule 3** − Repeat Rule 1 and Rule 2 until the stack is empty.